How to wash silk bed linen?

-Contrary to popular belief, silk is one of the most hard-wearing of natural fibres in spite of its ultra-fine gauge.
-However, silk fibre can lose up to 40% of its strength when it is wet, which makes it vulnerable to stretching.
-The washing of silk satin and any other silk fabric does require a few precautions.
-Remember that the lighter your fabric, the more delicate the washing process should be.
+Contrary to popular belief, silk is one of the most resistant natural fibers for its very fine diameter.
+However, silk fiber can lose up to 40% of its strength when wet, making it vulnerable to stretching.
+Washing silk satin or any other silk fabric therefore requires some precautions.
+Be aware that the lower the weight of your fabric, the more delicate the wash.

-The care of your silk bed linen is not that complicated after all.
-Here is some advice to make sure that you enjoy your silk sheets for as long as possible.
+Taking care of your silk bed linen is therefore not that complicated.
+Here are some tips that will help you enjoy your silk sheets for as long as possible.

-Iron on at a low temperature, preferably while still damp.
-Start with the reverse side without pressing too hard on the stitching.
-Do not use a steam iron and avoid rewetting the fabric.
-Lastly, finish by ironing lightly on the right side, if necessary.
+Iron at low temperature, if possible while the silk is still damp.
+Start from the inside without pressing too much on the seams.
+Do not use a steam iron and avoid re-wetting the fabric.
+Finally, if necessary, finish with a light ironing on the outside.